Fixtures

 Wikipedia - Kuopion Palloseura

-KuPS has won the Finnish championship title seven times, the Finnish Cup five times and the Finnish League Cup once.
+KuPS has won eight Finnish championship titles, the Finnish Cup five times and the Finnish League Cup once.
 The club is placed fourth in the all-time Finnish Premier League honor table.

 History